 Problem Statement: SB 1339 (Stern, 2018) requires the CPUC to adopt a tariff to commercialize microgrids.
 The first phase of the CPUC's microgrid proceeding focused on short-term solutions and deployment of solar, batteries, and diesel backup generators.
-Several stakeholders are pushing to limit the second phase of the proceeding to pilot projects in a limited number of communities and some parties are pushing to focus solely on Disadvantaged Communities under CalEnviroScreen, which would exclude most or all forested communities that are most vulnerable to wildfire, Public Safety Power Shutoffs, and other grid disruptions.
+Several stakeholders want to limit the second phase of the proceeding to pilot projects in a limited number of communities and some parties want to focus solely on Disadvantaged Communities under CalEnviroScreen, which would exclude most or all forested communities that are most vulnerable to wildfire, Public Safety Power Shutoffs, and other grid disruptions.
 This risks missing a meaningful opportunity to engage forested communities in developing forest biomass-powered microgrids.

-Action: The CPUC should: 1) include forested and other rural communities in the microgrid tariff; 2) provide incentives to encourage microgrids to include bioenergy generated from forest waste and other vegetation removed to mitigate wildfire; and 3) consider requirements for utilities to upgrade rural substations and other power infrastructure to increase resilience and more easily accommodate additional forest biomass to energy generation.
+Action: The CPUC should:

+(1) Prioritize inclusion of forested and other rural communities in the microgrid tariff;

+- (2) Provide incentives to encourage microgrids to include bioenergy generated from forest waste and other vegetation removed to mitigate wildfire; and - (3) Consider requirements for utilities to upgrade rural substations and other power infrastructure to increase resilience and more easily accommodate additional forest biomass to energy generation.

-Action: Consider adopting CAL FIRE-FRAP Priority Landscape Maps to supplement CalEnviroScreen.
-CAL FIRE-FRAP Landscape maps include both fire risk and disadvantaged communities.
+Action: Consider adopting CAL FIRE FRAP Priority Landscape Maps to supplement CalEnviroScreen.
+CAL FIRE FRAP Landscape maps include both fire risk and disadvantaged communities.